csgis/sanddance-docker/README.md

 # sanddance-docker

-This Dockerfile builds the official Demo app as Container
+This Dockerfile builds the sanddance Demo app as Container

 ## Build
 ```